wayneashleyberry/awesome-podcasts/readme.md

 * [The Distance](https://thedistance.com/) - The Distance is a podcast by Basecamp about longevity in business, featuring the stories of businesses that have endured for at least 25 years and the people who got them there.
 * [The Rocketship Podcast](http://rocketship.fm/) - The podcast that inspires tens of thousands of entrepreneurs each week.
 * [The Tim Ferriss Show](http://fourhourworkweek.com/podcast/) - Time Ferriss is a self-experimenter and bestselling author, best know for the 4-Hour Workweek, which has been translated into 40+ languages.

+#### Cryptocurrencies & Blockchain

+* [Blockchain Curated](https://www.blockchaincurated.com/) - Blockchain Curated is a project by Zach Segal twitter that makes the best blockchain-related content more accessible to the world.
+We curate the top 1% of cryptocurrency articles and convert them into free weekly podcasts that are emailed to our listeners.
+* [BlockChannel](http://blockchannel.com/) - At BlockChannel we believe that education about digital currencies and blockchains should be relevant, fun, and easy to find.
+We hope to help create a new generation of financial-tech developers/enthusiasts!
+* [Flippening](https://p.nomics.com/podcast/) - Flippening Is A Podcast For Full-time & Institutional Crypto Investors
+* [Ledger Cast](https://ledgerstatus.com/) - Blockchain & Cryptocurrency Information, Analysis, and News
+* [Unchained](https://www.forbes.com/podcasts/unchained/#18aa921d5b4f) - In this podcast, host Laura Shin talks with industry pioneers across tech, financial services, health care, government and other sectors about how the blockchain and fintech will open up new opportunities for incumbents, startups and everyday people to interact more efficiently, directly and globally.

 #### Data Science